St. Francis Brooklyn Terriers women's basketball

-The St. Francis Brooklyn Terriers women's basketball program represents St. Francis College (SFC) in intercollegiate women's basketball.
-The team has been a member of the Division I Northeast Conference since 1988.
-The Terriers currently play at the Activity Resource Center at Pratt Institute (aka "The ARC") in the Clinton Hill neighborhood of Brooklyn, New York.
+The St. Francis Brooklyn Terriers women's basketball program represented St. Francis College (SFC) in intercollegiate women's basketball.
+The team was a member of the Division I Northeast Conference from 1988 until 2023.
+The Terriers played at the Activity Resource Center at Pratt Institute (aka "The ARC") in the Clinton Hill neighborhood of Brooklyn, New York.
 Through the start of the 2022–23 season, the team had played at the Peter Aquilone Court at the Generoso Pope Athletic Complex on SFC's former campus in Brooklyn Heights.
 At the end of the 2021–22 school year, SFC moved to a new campus on Livingston Street in Downtown Brooklyn that has no athletic facilities; SFC arranged to use The ARC on at least a temporary basis.
+On March 20, 2023, St. Francis Brooklyn announced the discontinuation of all intercollegiate sports, meaning the 2022–23 season was the final season for the Terriers.

 History

 The women's team kicked off intercollegiate athletics at St. Francis College in 1973.
 The first head coach was Christine McGowan, who led them to a 9–5 record.
 Since the 1988–89 season the women's basketball team has been a part of the Northeast Conference.
 The programs first Conference tournament Championship and NCAA Tournament participation occurred in 2015 when both were accomplished.